Tech Comparison

 Suitable for small e-commerce sites.

-Improved e-commerce, but lacks Webflow’s depth.
+Improved e-commerce, lacks Webflow's depth.

 Pricing